seanlowcy77/Simple-API-Creation/README.md

 # APIs for My Module List

+The difference between this README and the README on the Master branch is that this is configured for those interested in deploying the API to AWS Lambda as well!

 ## 1. Introduction

 This code was made using Node, Express and Joi.
 It is my first go at creating a simple Get, Post, Put and Delete API.
 The APIs are used for the Module List Application.
 While this README is for the APIs, more about the application may be found [here](https://github.com/seanlowcy77/My-Module-List/tree/master/client).
 Note that Express uses the HTTP protocol.
 In the code, you can observe that there are originally 3 courses: